DarioAlessioR/my-portfolio/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome !

 Feel free to check the [issues page](../../issues/).